 Second step: allocation to capital

-The portion of the (assimilated) capital decrease that, based on the coefficient determined in step 1, is allocated to paid-in (fiscal) capital, will continue to be excluded from the “taxable dividend” definition and hence exempt from tax.
+The portion of the (assimilated) capital decrease that, based on the coefficient determined in step 1, is allocated to paid-in (fiscal) capital, continues to be excluded from the “taxable dividend” definition and is hence exempt from tax.

 In case the amount of (assimilated) capital is insufficient to proportionally allocate the reimbursement to each of the 3 categories (capital, issue premiums, profit shares), any excess first has to be allocated to the (assimilated) issue premiums, then the (assimilated) profit shares (in case of insufficient capital), the paid-in capital (in case of insufficient issue premiums or profit shares) and finally from either of the last 2 categories (issue premiums and profit shares) to the other category.